osteele/list-repos/README.md

 -   Whether the repository has a `remote`.
 -   Whether there are commits that haven't been pushed to the `origin` remote.

+## Features

+- **Parallel Processing**: Fast scanning using goroutines for concurrent repository checks
+- **Expression-Based Filtering**: Powerful filter expressions to show only the repositories you care about
+- **Flexible Sorting**: Sort by multiple fields in any order
+- **Smart Defaults**: Automatically detects repository root when run from within a repo
+- **Multi-VCS Support**: Works with both Git and Jujutsu repositories

 ## Installation